 students admitted to Ohio state or private colleges and universities who can

 demonstrate their knowledge and commitment to careers in environmental sciences or

 environmental engineering.
 Students must be in the final year of the program by the autumn

 term of 2016.
 Awardees will be selected by an Academy appointed panel using a blind review process.

 Scholarships may be used for tuition, fees, books, personal protection equipment, tools,

 instruments and field equipment but not housing.

-Awarded to an Ohio resident, junior level or above, attending an Ohio University or University and majoring in geology, minerology, paleontology, or earth science education.
-Applications are available in Student Financial Services and must be postmarked by February 15, 2006.
+Awarded to an Ohio resident, junior level or above, attending an Ohio University or University and majoring in geology, mineralogy, paleontology, or earth science education.
+Applications are available in Student Financial Services and must be postmarked by April 15, 2016.